TurboGears/tg2/docs/main/FormBasics.rst

-We've integrated these things together so you easily create form objects, with validators attached, and then use those objects to display the form, validate the results and to re-display forms with validation errors if nesssisary.
+We've integrated these things together so you easily create form objects, with validators attached, and then use those objects to display the form, validate the results and to re-display forms with validation errors if necessary.

 You can make a new form from a database table (using DBSprockets) like this::